Aider-AI/aider/docs/benchmarks.md

 Requiring GPT to fix its first implementation in response to test failures is another way in which this benchmark stresses code editing skill.
-This second chance is also important because it gives GPT a chance to adjust if the instructions were imprecise with respect to the specific requirements of the unit tests.
+This second chance is also important because it gives GPT the opportunity to adjust if the instructions were imprecise with respect to the specific requirements of the unit tests.
 Many of the exercises have multiple paragraphs of instructions,